Early Learning Victoria works with families to support their child’s care needs.

 2.2 Background and information

-Educators are required to engage and interact respectfully with children while they are having their nappy changed and to let them know what is about to take place.
-This is an appropriate way to offer consent to young children and ensure their body autonomy is respected (see the Positive relationships, interactions and behaviour support policy).
+When changing a nappy, educators need to engage in a positive way with the child, and be respectful.
+They tell the child what is going to happen.
+This is a good way to offer consent to very young children and ensure their body autonomy is respected (see also the Positive relationships, interactions and behaviour support policy.)

-Educators should consider effective ways to record information about nappy changing and toileting that is tailored to the type of information families are seeking, while recognising that this may be different for every child and family.
+Educators consider how best to record information about nappy changing and toileting.
+This is designed to share with families and may be different for every child and family.

 3. Actions and procedures